A beautiful fence could transform your garden into a contemporary attraction in the entire neighborhood.

 - Bits (where applicable)- Cheap bits won’t cut it.
 A good quality SDS-type bit will do more holes in stone and won’t be ‘eaten’ up by the rocks as fast as regular drill bits.

 - Overheating problems?- Well, not to worry.
 Perhaps you can try adding some cooling water and see if it helps.
 Additionally, if the fence post holes are getting deep, stop and empty the dust occasionally.
 That way, it won’t pack in and trigger heat buildup.

 - Making large holes? –If you’re drilling a couple of bigger holes in notorious rocky soils, dig a pilot hole first and work on expanding it.

 - Safety- Always use gloves, eye goggles and whatever else you deem necessary as your rock drill can kick up some of the rock rocks when working.

 - Make it wet- If the ground is bone dry, pouring some water into the holes might be helpful.

-The above-reviewed tools should help you put up a great fence in nearly every kind of rock-infested grounds.
+The above-reviewed post hole diggers should help you put up a great fence in nearly every kind of rock-infested grounds.

 Be sure to go through the buying tips we have shared before you take the plunge- you don’t want to curse your luck later.